 Anon1: No, it won’t be.
 If the entire nation rises, the government can’t do shit.

 Anon3: There is always a risk of efforts being futile but efforts can succeed.
-Not making efforts is guaranteed futile.
+Not making efforts are guaranteed futile.
 You prefer.

 Anon1: Lets take the example of a pregnancy.
 Pregnancies have failure rates.
 Does it mean that a lady will avoid getting pregnant just because she knows that she may lose her baby before it’s born?